-The Company had outstanding total debt at December 31, 2013 of \$803.3, of which 81% has a fixed weighted average interest rate of 3.06% and the remaining 19% constituted principally commercial paper issued by the Company that currently has an interest rate of less than 0.4%.
-The Company periodically considers entering into derivative financial instruments contracts to reduce interest rate risk exposure.
+The Company had outstanding total debt at December 31, 2014, of \$1,096.2, of which 87% has a fixed weighted average interest rate of 2.87% and the remaining 13% constituted principally commercial paper issued by the Company that currently has a weighted average interest rate of less than 0.5%.
+In December 2014, the Company entered into interest rate swap agreements on an aggregate notional amount of \$300 to convert the fixed interest rate on the 2019 Notes to a variable interest rate.